SEC targets fake stock news on financial websites

 The SEC also issued an alert warning investors that articles on investment research websites may not be objective and independent, and that they should never invest based solely on information published there.

-Mike Taylor, a Seeking Alpha managing editor, said in an email that its policies "act as a strong deterrent against potential promotions," including documenting "all authors' claims to not having been compensated by third parties."
+Mike Taylor, a Seeking Alpha managing editor, said in an email that website's policies "act as a strong deterrent against potential promotions," including documenting "all authors' claims to not having been compensated by third parties."
+(Reporting by Jonathan Stempel in New York; Editing by Richard Chang)

-Benzinga said in an email that it uses a disclaimer to identify articles from outside contributors, and that each "does not represent the opinion of Benzinga and has not been edited."

-The operator of Wall Street Cheat Sheet did not respond to a request for comment.